RobotLocomotion/drake-external-examples/README.md

 | `drake_cmake_external` | - | - | x |
 | `drake_cmake_installed` | x | x | x |

-Note, the Circle and Travis jobs only build and test `drake_cmake_installed` since it is the exemplary case for a lightweight, open source build on a public CI server.
+Note, the Circle CI and Travis CI jobs only build and test `drake_cmake_installed` since it is the exemplary case for a lightweight, open-source build on a public CI server.